purvjeja/Motif-Frontend-Assignment/README.md

 5. Allow email to be marked favorite in the body section of the email
 6. Filter emails marked as favorite, read and unread
 7. UI should be as close to the mocks provided
-8. The date should be rendered in format dd/MM/yyyy hh:mm a
+8. The date should be rendered in format dd/MM/yyyy hh:mm .
+9. Your code should be deployed and available through any of the tools like Heroku, Netlify etc.

 ## Good to Have:
 1. Email list could be long and hence is paginated.
 There are 2 pages i.e. page 1 and page